andela-womokoro/Calendar-events-API/README.md

 __Unit Tests__

-You can execute the unti tests with
+You can execute the unit tests with

 ```
 sail artisan test